joaomelo/blog/src/posts/2020-05-26-tree-structures-in-airtable/2020-05-26-tree-structures-in-airtable.md

 }
 ```

 Yeah!
-The app can load records from Airtable.
+The app can load data from Airtable.
 It should look like the gif below.

 ![app now loads records](load-records.gif)